The 21st ACTWG Meeting was held in Cebu, Philippines on 22 August and the 20th ACTWG meeting was held in Clark Philippines on 26-7 January 2015.

-Representatives from Transparency International (China), World Bank-StAR, UN Offices on Drugs and Crime (UNODC), OECD and International Anti-Corruption Academy shared their reports on recent activities related to transparency and anticorruption and possible opportunities for collaboration with ACTWG.
+Representatives from UN Offices on Drugs and Crime (UNODC), OECD and INTERPOL shared their reports on recent activities related to transparency and anticorruption and possible opportunities for collaboration with ACTWG.

 Handbook on Prosecuting Corruption and Money Laundering Cases

-Chile and Thailand presented the first part of the Handbook "Designing Best Models on Prosecuting Corruption and Money Laundering Cases Using Financial Flow Tracking Techniques and Investigative Intelligence for Effective Conviction and Asset Recovery to Promote Regional Economic Integration.”
+Chile and Thailand presented the Handbook "Designing Best Models on Prosecuting Corruption and Money Laundering Cases Using Financial Flow Tracking Techniques and Investigative Intelligence for Effective Conviction and Asset Recovery to Promote Regional Economic Integration.”
 This handbook highlights the best tools to deal with investigation and prosecution of complex criminal cases of corruption and money laundering.
-The second workshop was held on 22-24 September 2014 in Pattaya, Thailand.
+The 3rd workshop was held on 24 August 2015, in Cebu, Philippines.

 Upcoming Workshops and Events

-The next ACT meeting will be held at SOM1, 2015 in Clark, the Philippines (TBA)
+The next ACT meeting will be held at SOM1, 2016 in Lima, Peru (TBA)

 In 2009, the ACT focused on governance and anti-corruption.
 ACT members agreed on the following two documents, which were endorsed by APEC Ministers in November 2009:

 Singapore Declaration on Combating Corruption, Strengthening Governance and Enhancing Institutional Integrity; and